instruqt/docs/source/index.html.md

         └── solve-shell
 ```

 To fetch changes made using the Web SDK, you can use the `instruqt track pull` command.
-If you do not have a local copy yet, you can pass a `--slug <track-slug>` flag to specify which track you want to pull.
+If you do not have a local copy yet, you can pass the `--organization <organization-slug>` and `--slug <track-slug>` flags to specify which track you want to pull.

 ```
 $ instruqt-dev track pull